dib-lab/2022-paper-branchwater-software/manuscript.md

 Branchwater search with this default threshold returned 192,699 metagenomes.
 We then filtered these results for metagenomes that contained at least 20% of query k-mers, retaining 66,705 metagenomes for further analysis.
-The summarized SRA metadata (@tbl:match_categories) provides some insight into the types of metagenomes recovered: the majority were annotated as "human gut metagenome" or "gut metagenome", with a smaller number of other gut-related categories, including "wastewater metagenome" and "mouse gut metagenome".
+The summarized SRA metadata (Table @tbl:match_categories) provides some insight into the types of metagenomes recovered: the majority were annotated as "human gut metagenome" or "gut metagenome", with a smaller number of other gut-related categories, including "wastewater metagenome" and "mouse gut metagenome".